mapbox/mapboxgl-jupyter/docs-markdown/utils.md

 ```

 ## scale_between
-Scale a min and max value to equal interval domain with numStops discrete values
+Scale a minimum and maximum value to an equal interval domain list, with `numStops` values in in the list.

 ### Params
 **scale_between**(_minval, maxval, numStops_)